See Also: The Last Prophecy - The Cathar Prophecy of 2021

 ("Exsulted."
 Wikipedia, Wikimedia Foundation, 12 September 2024, https://en.wikipedia.org/wiki/Exsultet.).

 The first six minutes of the following video by Robert Sepehr argues that Luciferianism has its origin in secret Catholic societies and features the chant live in Saint Peter's Square in 2014: "The Luciferian Doctrine Explained - ROBERT SEPEHR."
-YouTube, uploaded by Robert Sepehr, 06 September 2024, https://www.youtube.com/watch?v=8Wfim7mDE3Q.)
+YouTube, uploaded by Robert Sepehr, 06 September 2024, https://www.youtube.com/watch?v=8Wfim7mDE3Q.

 Lucifer is never called the Devil in the Bible, but Satan is, repeatedly.
-The words satan and devil are both etymologically linked to the word 'accuser' and are associated with temptation.
+The words satan and devil are both etymologically linked to the word "accuser" and are associated with temptation.
 Satan, for example, is identified as the serpent in the Garden of Eden and as the tempter of Jesus in the wilderness ("Serpents in the Bible."
 Wikipedia, Wikimedia Foundation, 25 November 2025, https://en.wikipedia.org/wiki/Serpents_in_the_Bible#Ancient_serpent.).

-Satan was probably the angel known as Satanail (or Satanael in the Second Book of Enoch.
-Very likely, he lost the angelic suffix 'el' as a result of his fall from Heaven and became known as Satan.
-In the narrative, Satanail was the leader of a group of angels that rebelled against Heaven and tried to "establish his own throne above God's," exactly what Lucifer was accused of ("2 Enoch."
-Wikipedia, Wikimedia Foundation, 9 May 2024, https://en.wikipedia.org/wiki/2_Enoch.).
-The same group of angels is later responsible for tempting Eve into disobeying God in the Garden of Eden and thus being cast out of Heaven.
-The story is known in the Bible as the Fall of Mankind.
+Satan was probably the angel known as Satanail (or Satanael) in the Second Book of Enoch.
+Very likely, he lost the angelic suffix "el" as a result of his fall from Heaven and became known as Satan.
+In the narrative, Satanail was the leader of a group of angels that rebelled against Heaven.
+He is said to have tried to "establish his own throne above God's," exactly what Lucifer was accused of.
+The same group of angels is later responsible for tempting Eve into disobeying God in the Garden of Eden and thus being cast out of Heaven. ("2 Enoch."
+Wikipedia, Wikimedia Foundation, 9 May 2024, https://en.wikipedia.org/wiki/2_Enoch.).Â

 The fall of Eve is one of the biggest stories of the Bible!